What is AI alignment?

 Also known as solving: reward misspecification, reward hacking, specification gaming, Goodharting.

-This is the challenge of specifying the AI's reward function in a way that accurately reflects our intentions.
+This refers to the challenge of specifying the reward function for an AI system in a way that accurately reflects our intentions.
 Doing this incorrectly can lead AI systems to optimise for targets that are only a proxy for what we want.

 Outer misalignment example: Social media companies want to maximise advertising profits.
 They may use AI systems with the objective of maximising user engagement, but this results in their platforms promoting clickbait, misinformation or extremist content.
 This in turn reduces profits because customers stop advertising on the platform.